Cronosus/simple-mvc/README.md

 1. integration tests
     1.1 create a sample webapp that use my mvc framework.
 DONE 1.2 launch this webapp and test if it works as expected.
 DONE 1.3 make this sample webapp as a sub project.
+DONE 1.4 deploy this webapp to jetty.
-    1.4 deploy this webapp to jetty.
+        partly finished, can not load class after deploy to server........

 2. create dispatch servlet that dispatch request into controller based on url mapping 2.1 initialize this dispatch servlet DONE